annu12340/Hackathon001/README.md

 - Is the solution an agent built with either the corresponding programming language?:->  Kasper is built using a language like Python and js and leverages Azure AI Agents
 - How well does the project showcase the programming language or Microsoft technology of its category?
 We use different microsoft technologies liek azure databricks, azure openai, azure cosmos db, azure vector search etc

-### Registration Check

-- [x] Each of my team members has filled out the registration form

 ## Code Structure